 - 1 small butternut squash (skin and seeds removed & cubed)

 - 1 14-oz. can light coconut milk

 - 4 cups low-sodium veggie broth (DIY or store-bought)

 - 1 small knob fresh ginger (grated // 1 knob yields ~ 3 Tbsp)

 - 2 stalks lemongrass (cut into 6-inch pieces for easy removal before serving)*

 - 1 cup mushrooms (sliced)

 - 1 Tbsp fish sauce (optional)

-- 1/2 one Thai chili or serrano pepper, thinly sliced, seeds mostly removed
+- 1/2 medium Thai chili or serrano pepper (thinly sliced, seeds mostly removed)

-- For Serving: 1 lime (quartered), fresh chopped cilantro and basil for garnish
+- For serving: lime (quartered), fresh chopped cilantro and basil for garnish

-- Preheat oven to 400 degrees.
+Preheat oven to 400 degrees (204 C).
 Add butternut squash to a baking sheet and toss with 2 Tbsp olive or coconut oil and a bit of sea salt.
 Roast for 12-15 minutes or until tender and cooked through.
 Set aside to cool slightly.

-- This would be lovely over rice or on its own.
-Store leftovers in covered in the fridge for several days.
+This would be lovely over rice or on its own.
+Store leftovers covered in the fridge for several days.
 Freeze for longer term storage.

 * If you can’t find fresh lemongrass, sub 1 heaping Tbsp lemongrass paste (found in the herb section) for the 2 stalks lemongrass.